Cayman Islands Economic Substance Guide

 Relevant entities conducting a relevant activity must meet the requirements of the ES test, and file an Economic Substance Return (ESR) to the Authority yearly.
 The main purpose of this reporting obligation is to identify if your entity satisfies the ES test.

-Cayman ES Return, or simply a form, is done electronically via a DITC Portal (Department for International Tax Cooperation).
+Cayman ES Return, or simply a form, is done electronically via a DITC Portal.

 The Responsible Person (who can be your entity’s director or register office) confirmed on the ES notification will receive the link to access this portal via email.
 This Person can also appoint other secondary users via the DITC Portal to help finish the filing obligation.